Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/installing.rst

 later install using ``pip``.
 If you need to install using ``pip`` later, it is highly recommended that you create a new conda environment first.

-If you do not plan on editing the code, instead use :code:`pip install .`
+If you do not plan on editing the code, instead use :code:`pip install .` from inside the source code directory.